 There is no limit to the complexity of what a website can be built to accomplish.
 Outside of basic content management and e-commerce functionality, what else does your site need to do?
 There a few other “C-words” that we use as prompts to explore this.

-Communication – How do you expect your customers to communicate you?
+How do you expect your customers to communicate you?
 Contact forms are a common requirement of almost every website.
 Expect additional form design, configuration, and testing to add about $300-$500 to your site.
-Other items to consider that may impact cost are social media feeds, commenting systems, ratings and reviews, and chat integration.
+Other items that potentially impact costs include social media feeds, commenting systems, ratings and reviews, and chat integration.
 Each of these may add several hundred to several thousand dollars to your final price.

-Customization – Popular platforms such as WordPress and Magento offer a fantastic library of free and inexpensive “plug-ins” that are easily configured to add capabilities to your website with dramatically increasing cost.
+Popular platforms such as WordPress and Magento offer a fantastic library of free and inexpensive plug-ins.
+These platforms offer easily configurable options that add your desired capabilities without dramatically increasing costs.
 However, should you start to wander off well-worn paths to add truly custom behaviors, costs can mount quickly.
-Try to build new functionality only when required to deliver a unique and differentiating feature, or you may end up paying tens of thousands of dollars to reinvent a wheel that’s available for far less.
+Try to build new functionality only when required to deliver a unique and differentiating feature.
+Otherwise, you may end up paying tens of thousands of dollars to reinvent a wheel that’s available for far less.

-When significant custom work is required, be clear about your requirements.
+For sites that require significant custom work, provide clear guidance about your requirements.
 If you and your development team don’t have a shared, clear vision – pay for a design consultation to nail down the details before committing big bucks to the implementation.

 Some level of ambiguity and iteration is natural and productive, but have a clear set of “litmus test expectations”.
 It’s impossible for any responsible developer to accurately estimate the work without it.

-Capacity – If your site will sell thousands of different products, hold large numbers of videos and images, or experience extreme spikes in traffic, you’ll need to budget some extra cash to develop and implement an appropriate hosting, scalability, and performance plan.
-Mass-market web hosting providers like Blue Host, GoDaddy, and Dreamhost are sufficient for many sites, and cost less that $50/month.
-More demanding sites require more powerful and complex server configurations, and correspond with more expensive hosting at providers such as Rackspace or Amazon.
-A highly performing server configuration may run several hundred dollars per month.
+If your site will sell thousands of different products, holds large numbers of videos and images, or experiences extreme spikes in traffic, you’ll need to budget some extra cash to develop and implement an appropriate hosting, scalability, and performance plan.
+Mass-market web hosting providers like Blue Host, GoDaddy, and Dreamhost provide sufficient capacity for many sites.
+Plus, these sites cost less that $50/month.
+However, more demanding sites require more powerful and complex server configurations.
+These sites require more expensive hosting at providers such as Rackspace or Amazon.
+A highly performing server configuration generally runs several hundred dollars per month.
 If you think you’ll need something like this, budget a minimum of $2,400 for related infrastructure work and performance testing.

-So… really… how much should my website cost?
+So… really… how much should my small business website cost?

-While I hope that this post has helped you figure out how much you should budget for your website project, I understand that all of these factors may have left you scratching your head, more confused than you were an hour ago.
+I hope this post helped show the various factors involved with determining small business website costs.
+However, I understand that all of these factors likely left you scratching your head, more confused than before you started.